 “Writing nonfiction is more like sculpture, a matter of shaping the research into the finished thing.” – Joan Didion

-Creative nonfiction is still nonfiction – meaning that the author isn’t making up stories but is instead reporting on the truth.
+Creative nonfiction is still nonfiction – meaning that the work is not from the writer’s imagination but is instead reporting on a true story.

 However, the author uses creative license to change how the story is told.
-Instead of listing a bunch of facts in sequential order, they weave together a piece that reads like fiction, even though it is, in fact, nonfiction.
+Instead of listing facts in sequential order, they weave together a piece that reads like fiction, even though it is, in fact, nonfiction.

 Creative nonfiction is a tricky area for writers because one must consider at which point the line is crossed from reality to fiction.